lukapandza/Raymond/README.md

 # Raymond
-A physically based rendering engine implementing a number of rendering algorithms
+This is physically based rendering engine implementing a number of rendering algorithms.

+The entire engine is written in C++.
+The project started by following Kevin Suffern's book Ray Tracing From the Ground Up, but diverged significantly in later stages.
+Many improvements are adapted from contemporary research and the adaptive sampling scheme is my original approach to the problem of wasted oversampling.

+I chose to forgo some standard features like texture mapping and noise generation that are common in other similar projects and instead focused on the more mathematically and algorithmically interesting ideas.
+Below is a showcase of some renders and a list of notable features.

 <img src="https://github.com/lukapandza/Raymond/blob/main/Renders/Gallery/matte_only_16384_6.png" width="26%"></img>
 <img src="https://github.com/lukapandza/Raymond/blob/main/Renders/Gallery/fun%202.png" width="46%"></img>